-Monitoring and oversight of: (i) USSIM's FCA regulated activities; (ii) all ancillary services necessary (including shared services) for the delivery of the investment activities, and; (iii) delivery of the USSIM business plan and USS investment business plan.
-Ensuring competent and prudent management, sound planning, proper procedures for the maintenance of adequate systems of internal control, and for compliance with statutory and regulatory obligations, and USS Group policies.
+- Monitoring and oversight of: (i) USSIM's FCA regulated activities; (ii) all ancillary services necessary (including shared services) for the delivery of the investment activities, and; (iii) delivery of the USSIM business plan and USS investment business plan. - Ensuring competent and prudent management, sound planning, proper procedures for the maintenance of adequate systems of internal control, and for compliance with statutory and regulatory obligations, and USS Group policies.

 Pursuant to the power contained in Article 9 and excepting those matters set out below, day to day management of the company in accordance with the approved business plan and budget has been vested by the USSIM Board in the USSIM CEO, who allocates specific responsibilities to the senior members of their team.
 Where it is unclear whether a matter falls within those set out below, the USSIM CEO will discuss with the Chair whether such matter should be brought to the attention of the USSIM Board.

 Note: The USSIM Board is authorised by the USSL Trustee Board to obtain external legal or independent professional advice, and secure the attendance of external parties with relevant experience and expertise if necessary (subject to USSL Trustee Board approval of the USS Group budget).

-Reporting and Escalation Minutes of meetings will be issued to all directors and regular attendees and will be made available, on request, to members of the USSL Trustee Board.
-The USSIM Board delegates certain audit, risk and compliance matters to the USSIM audit, risk and compliance committee ("ARCC"), as detailed in the USSIM ARCC's ToR.
+- Minutes of meetings will be issued to all directors and regular attendees and will be made available, on request, to members of the USSL Trustee Board. - The USSIM Board delegates certain audit, risk and compliance matters to the USSIM audit, risk and compliance committee ("ARCC"), as detailed in the USSIM ARCC's ToR.
 The USSIM ARCC provides assurance to the USSIM Board.
-The USSIM Board will, in turn and by delegation to the USSIM ARCC Chair, provide assurance to the Group audit and risk committee ("Group A&RC") and Group risk committee on certain activities, as required under their respective ToR.
-The USSIM Board delegates certain remuneration matters to the USSIM remuneration committee ("USSIM RemCo"), as detailed in the USSIM RemCo's ToR.
-The USSIM Board.
-The USSIM Board.
-The USSIM Board of the USSIM RemCo's ToR.
-The USSIM RemCo") on certain activities, as required under its respective ToR.
-All committees and subsidiary boards that act on the direct delegated authority from the USSIM Board will provide a report following each meeting.
+The USSIM Board will, in turn and by delegation to the USSIM ARCC Chair, provide assurance to the Group audit and risk committee ("Group A&RC") and Group risk committee on certain activities, as required under their respective ToR. - The USSIM Board delegates certain remuneration matters to the USSIM remuneration committee ("USSIM RemCo"), as detailed in the USSIM RemCo's ToR.
+The USSIM RemCo provides reporting to the USSIM Board.
+The USSIM Board will, in turn and by delegation to the USSIM Chair and /or USSIM CEO, provide reporting to the USSL remuneration committee ("USSL RemCo") on certain activities, as required under its respective ToR. - All committees and subsidiary boards that act on the direct delegated authority from the USSIM Board will provide a report following each meeting.
 The report will cover: (i) key matters discussed; (ii) decisions taken within its remit, and (iii) items recommended for approval by the USSIM Board.

-Notice of meetings Meetings of the Board shall be called by the secretary of the Board at the request of the Chair or any of the Board members.
-Unless otherwise agreed, notice of each meeting confirming the venue, time and data shall be sent to each member of the Board and any other person required to attend before the date of the meeting.
+- Meetings of the Board shall be called by the secretary of the Board at the request of the Chair or any of the Board members. - Unless otherwise agreed, notice of each meeting confirming the venue, time and data shall be sent to each member of the Board and any other person required to attend before the date of the meeting.